As University of Idaho students return to classes, they say the arrest of a murder suspect brings peace of mind. But the campus may never feel the same - Local News 8

 By Elizabeth Wolfe, CNN

-Classes resume Wednesday at the University of Idaho, just weeks after many students abandoned the campus amidst anxieties that the person responsible for the gruesome stabbing deaths of four students in November had yet to be found.
+Classes resume Wednesday at the University of Idaho, just weeks after many students abandoned the campus amid anxiety over the lack of an arrest in the gruesome stabbing deaths of four students in November.

 The arrest of a suspect over winter break, however, has alleviated many students' fears, allowing them to walk into classrooms Wednesday with more confidence in their safety.
 Still, the community's long-held sense of security has been irrevocably shattered, some university members say.